vargaking/CBL-car-racing/README.md

 - Version control and collaboration with Git
 - Gradle build system
 - Java and Swing GUI
+- Algorithm design
-- Algorithm design and optimization
+- Threading and optimization